 Little is known about the effects of expanding the educational system on intergenerational mobility.

 Author's main message

-There is a positive intergenerational return to human capital, but it tends to be larger in countries where education significantly increases earnings and private education is expensive.
+There is a positive intergenerational return to human capital, but it tends to be larger in countries where education significantly increases earnings.
 The main policy relevance is that the benefits to society of measures that increase education are greater than if they were confined to the directly affected cohorts.
 Policy interventions that predominantly encourage the educational attainment of children from poorer families will reduce inequality in both the current and future generations.

-How people fare as adults is determined by choices and environmental influences from early childhood to adulthood that are affected by how well their parents did.
-Better educated parents tend to earn more, live in better neighborhoods, have healthier lifestyles, and raise stronger and healthier children who do better in life than the children of less well educated parents.
+Better educated parents tend to earn more, live in better neighborhoods, have healthier lifestyles, and raise stronger and healthier children who do better in life than the children of less well-educated parents.
 This suggests that measures to improve the education of one generation will provide benefits to future generations.